Recommendations for Cancer Prevention

 Evidence shows that breastfeeding can help protect mothers from breast cancer.
 It also protects babies from excess weight gain that can lead to their being overweight in adult life.
 And overweight adults have higher cancer risk.

-According to the expert report, the evidence that breastfeeding protects mothers against breast cancer is convincing.
+According to AICR reports, there is strrong evidence that breastfeeding protects mothers against breast cancer.
 Having been breastfed probably protects children against overweight and obesity.
 Overweight and obese children tend to remain overweight in adult life.

 Breastfeeding lowers the levels of some cancer-related hormones in the mother’s body, reducing the risk of breast cancer.
 At the end of breastfeeding, the body gets rid of any cells in the breast that may have DNA damage.
 This reduces the risk of breast cancer developing in the future.